Rajasi-Desai/Kloseted_Supply/docs/milestone2.md

 # Contribution

 ### Rajasi:
 I worked on the cart implementation and worked on mostly the server side setting up the endpoints.
+I also worked on deploying the site on Heroku and creating the markdown templates.

 ### Grace:
+I worked on changing the product/form page into JS and mainly worked on additional features such as filtering the products and creating a pop out image for each product.

 ### Isi:
+I standardized the custom datatypes for `User`s, `Cart`s, and `Item`s and implemented checkout functionality.

 ### Aryan:
+I implemented the login and signup pages using JS, allowing the user to both register a new account and log in to access their cart and make orders.
+I also edited each page to allow the user to log out from any page.